Inspectable Arithmetic for the Canada Personal Income Tax Calculator

 Purpose

-This calculator estimates combined federal and provincial/territorial personal income tax for the 2025 tax year in Canada.
+This calculator estimates combined federal and provincial/territorial personal income tax for the selected tax year (2025 or 2026) in Canada.
 It models regular income,

 common investment income types, registered-account deductions, and payroll contributions, then reports total income tax, CPP/EI, average and marginal